Print¶

 Note

-If you use Mako templates for generating the print configuration, to prevent character ‘$’ from being incorrectly interpreted, use <%text>$</%text>{attribute} in place of ${attribute}.
+If you use Mako templates for generating the print configuration,

-Mako templating
+Mako templating¶

-If you intend to have more than one paper format for your PDF print output, a templating system is implemented to allow you to use mako template so you do not have to duplicate a huge quantity of code in your print/config.yaml.
+template so you do not have to duplicate a huge quantity of code in your print/config.yaml.

-In the default template we have two base print template A4_portrait.mako and A3_landscape.mako where we have some blocks like:
+In the default template we have two base print template A4_portrait.mako and

 <%def name="title()"> 1 A4 portrait </%def>

-And in print/templates/A3_landscape_inherit.mako and print/templates/A4_portrait_inherit.mako thoses block will be redefined.
+And in print/templates/A3_landscape_inherit.mako and

 The print.yaml.mako has the “header” part and includes the wanted templates.

-Using backgroundPdf parameter
+Using backgroundPdf parameter¶

 In print configuration you can use a PDF as a background image.
-You should put the PDF file in the print directory and use <%text>$</%text>{configDir}/template_A4_portrait.pdf for the value of backgroundPdf parameter.
+You should put the

 The print.yaml.mako has the “header” part and includes the wanted templates.

-Using a single print server in a set of sites
+Using a single print server in a set of sites¶

 For memory issues it is recommended to only use a single print server for a set of sites.

-For that we need to have only one vars_<project>.yaml which can easily be generated by the templating.
-Then we should do:
+For that we need to have only one vars_<project>.yaml which can easily be

-• Remove the print from the children projects by removing the print folder:
+Remove the print from the

-• Deactivate the print compilation by adding the following lines in the <package>.mk file:
+childrenprojects by removing theprintfolder:git rm printDeactivate the print compilation by adding the following lines in the

-PRINT_VERSION = NONE
+<package>.mkfile:PRINT_VERSION = NONE

-# This value means that we use the parent print server
+vars_<package>.yamlfile:vars: ... # For print proxy # This value means that we use the parent print server print_url: http://{host}:8080/print-{parent_instanceid}/pdf/

-• If needed set the print templates used by anonymous users by adding the following in the application configuration (vars_<package>.yaml):
+If needed set the print templates used by anonymous users by adding the following in the application configuration (

 Note

-In the user vars of children projects, the parent_instanceid should be defined so that it works in the user dev environment.
+In the user vars of children projects, the parent_instanceid should be

 Note